Toronto FC: Supporters

 Toronto FC's initial seasons saw TFC fans set the standard for MLS fan support, selling out its first three seasons.
 Referred to as the model franchise off the field by MLS commissioner Don Garber, the team was credited for starting "MLS 2.0" for their embrace of supporters' culture.
 Lack of on-field success caused frustration among the fanbase, spurring fan protests against ownership.
 In response, MLSE acknowledged the lack of quality on the on-field product, lowering ticket prices in 2013 to 2007 levels.
 Following a resurgence of interest in the team due to the major signings of designated players Jermain Defoe and Michael Bradley, the team capped season tickets at 17,000 for the 2014 season.

 Toronto FC's recognized supporters' groups are the Red Patch Boys, U-Sector, Kings in the North, Tribal Rhythm Nation and Original 109.
 On August 23, 2018, Toronto FC permanently terminated Inebriatti's supporter status for a fire they started at TD Place Stadium in Ottawa during their match-up with Toronto FC in the Canadian Championship earlier that year on July 18.

 Mascot

-Bitchy the Hawk is a female Harris's hawk employed by BMO Field falconry staff to sit perched atop the field to ward off seagulls.
-Originally brought to work in 2007 to prevent seagulls from attacking patrons, the hawk has become a fixture of BMO Field.
+Bitchy the Hawk is a female Harris's hawk employed by BMO Field falconry staff to sit perched atop the field to ward off incoming seagulls, known as the BMO Field Guardian.
+Originally brought to work in 2007 when BMO Field opened to prevent seagulls from attacking patrons, the hawk has become a fixture of the stadium.
 She has also been employed at Molson Canadian Amphitheatre (renamed Budweiser Stage in 2018 due to a change in naming rights between the multinational breweries) in Ontario Place to the south to prevent seagulls from attacking concert-goers since the 1990s.
-While no official word has come from the club about her status, she has been called the official mascot of the team.
+While no official word has come from the club about her status, fans and the media consider her the mascot of the team.
+Various other hawks have served as the BMO Field Guardian since Bitchy, including Hudson the Hawk.
+The Canadian Raptor Conservancy provides the hawks who serve as the BMO Field Guardian.
+In 2025, the club added a steel statue of a hawk above the Supporters Section, which was created by a fan.
+In 2012, the club made the hawk symbol as the "symbolic overseer of BMO Field," and included a hawk in the official logo of the Toronto FC Academy.